Abdelrahman-Moharram/First-repo/README.md

-# small projects with python Machine-Learning
+# Training with some models of Machine-Learning
+Regression and Classification